 This process can inspire new smart qualities for your app.

-Right side (text) - Consider something important
+Right side (text) - Consider a new Approach

-This side of the card has a statement of something to consider related to storage, battery and data use.
+The back side of the card has a statement of something to consider related to storage, battery and data use.
 Under the statement, is an example of a feature or quality inspired by the card.
 Use these to generate more ideas or to adopt within your app.

 These cards were created in partnership with Guardian Project.